yousifsabah0/base/docs/docker/001-docker-basics.md

 - **Slow deployments** / Deploying applications can be a slow and error-prone process.
 Docker allows for faster and more reliable deployments by packaging everything together.

 - **Wasted resources** / Virtual machines can be resource-intensive.
 Containers are lightweight and share the underlying operating system, making them more efficient.

+## Benefits of using Docker

+- Portability / Any application packaged in a Docker container can run on any system that has Docker installed, regardless of the underlying operating system.
+And, this makes it's easy to move application(s) between development, production, and testing.

+- Isolation / Each Docker container runs on it's own isolated environment, which means that applications don't conflict with each other or with the underlying system.

+- Scalability / Docker containers can be easily scaled up or down to meet the demands of the application.